Toyota Land Cruiser Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for a Toyota Land Cruiser are $1,494 a year for full coverage insurance.
-Comprehensive costs around $328 a year, collision insurance costs $548, and liability is $460.
-A policy with just liability insurance costs around $510 a year, and coverage for high-risk drivers costs around $3,226.
-Teens pay the highest rates at up to $5,558 a year.
+Comprehensive costs an estimated $328 each year, collision costs $548, and liability coverage is $460.
+Buying just liability costs around $510 a year, with insurance for high-risk drivers costing around $3,226.
+16-year-old drivers pay the highest rates at $5,558 a year or more.

 Average premium for full coverage: $1,494

-Prices include $500 physical damage deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 states and Land Cruiser trim levels.
+Prices include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all 50 states and Land Cruiser models.

 Price Range from Low to High

-For a 40-year-old driver, Toyota Land Cruiser insurance prices range from as low as $510 for liability-only coverage to a high of $3,226 for a policy for a high-risk driver.
+Using a 40-year-old driver as an example, Toyota Land Cruiser insurance prices go from as low as $510 for basic liability insurance to a high rate of $3,226 for a driver who has had serious violations or accidents.

 Geographic Price Range

-The ranges above illustrate why it is important to compare rates quotes for a specific zip code and risk profile, instead of using averaged prices.
+The ranges above illustrate why all drivers should compare rates quotes for a targeted area and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.